 Legislative Committee through Chair Ursel Mayo held a letter writing campaign to elected representatives donated water to Flint, MI residents impacted by water crisis and hosted a voter registration drive.

-In 2016, NOM earned 5 Star Excellence designation, Reading Corner Award and Legislative Award Honorable Mention.
+· In 2016, NOM earned the only 5 Star excellence designation, a Reading Corner Award and a Legislative Award Honorable Mention.

 · The poem by then 6th Grader James Patterson, Jr. titled “Kindness Makes You Happy and Free” was one of 24 works selected for the first anthology by Jack and Jill of America Inc., “The Super Chronicles” in 2016.